sarweshparajuli/appnativefy/README.md

 Appnativefy is an NPM package to make executable AppImage files from any website, it uses the Nativefier API in the backend, with AppImageKIt.

+## Why AppImages?

+AppImages are cross-distro unlike `.deb` or .`rpm`.
+Plus, you dont have to face the hassle of individually installing the package, and another hassle while uninstalling.

+With AppImages, there's no installation required, click-to-run.

+Uninstall? `rm -r <file name>.AppImage`
+Simply delete the file.

 ---

 [![npm version](https://badge.fury.io/js/appnativefy.svg)](https://badge.fury.io/js/appnativefy)